juanpc2018/PowerMac-G5-Links/OpenPOWER/Talos.md

 True little.Endian = thgiR<--ot--tfeL </br>
 thats why Debian, Fedora, Gentoo calls it "el" Not "le". </br>

-other attemots to keep (BE) alive, were made along the way </br>
+other attempts to keep (BE) alive, were made along the way </br>
-and efforts to continue PPC legacy too, </br>
+efforts to continue PPC legacy too, </br>
-most notable are the AmigaOS3/4, MorphOS, AROS, ApolloOS community.. </br>
+most notable are the: AmigaOS3/4, MorphOS, AROS, ApolloOS community.. </br>
 HW using custom FPGA or Power5 CPUs, like: </br>
 Amiga X5000, X1000, X500, etc... </br>